Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **Amazon Connect** is an Amazon Web Services (AWS) public cloud customer contact center service.
 Amazon Connect enables customer service representatives to respond to phone calls or chat inquiries from end customers just as if the contact center infrastructure was set up and managed on premises.
 - **Amazon Route 53** is a highly available and scalable cloud domain name system (DNS) service.
 Enables to customize DNS routing policies to reduce latency.
 - **Amazon Aurora** is a global-scale relational database service built for the cloud with full MySQL and PostgreSQL compatibility.
+- **AWS Security team** is responsible for the security of all Amazon Web Services (AWS) services.
+They create and maintain security models, develop security tools, and respond to security incidents.
 -